risuorg/risuorg.github.io/content/pages/about.md

 tags:
 description:

+### What is citellus?

+Is a tool based on execution of simple 'plugins' written in the language that is more convenient for you as long as it is based on some standard conventions.

 ### Who are we?

-We're a group of enthusiasts working in Technical suupport that have come out with this tool for detecting known issues in systems to speed up the issue resolution process.
+We're a group of enthusiasts working in Technical Support that have come out with this tool for detecting known issues in systems to speed up the issue resolution process.